aiven/aiven-docs/docs/tools/terraform/howto/migrate-from-teams-to-groups.md

 :::important
 **Teams have been deprecated and are being migrated to groups.**

-- **On September 2, 2024 the Account Owners team will be removed.**
+- **On September 30, 2024 the Account Owners team will be removed.**

-  The Account Owners and super admin are synced, so the removal of the Account Owners team will have no impact on your operations.
+  The Account Owners and super admin are synced, so the removal of the Account Owners team will have no impact on existing permissions.
   [Super admin](/docs/platform/concepts/orgs-units-projects#users-and-roles)
   have full access to organizations.